-Application is made by filling in the application form and submitting all the documents on the checklist at which point the file will be officially considered for admission.
+The application is made by filling in the application form and submitting all the documents on the checklist at which point the file will be officially considered for admission.

-Step 3: Review of the application
+Step 3: Review of the Application

-The school's admissions team reviews the child's application and documents after all have been submitted (see above).
+The school's Admissions Team reviews the child's application and documents after all have been submitted (see above).
 Based on the information provided, the team recommends assessment for the applied grade level or the grade level the team deems more appropriate for the child.